500 YEARS OF AUTHENTIC HERITAGE, HISTORY, HEROES & HABITATS

 + Children and young people in the area now have a better understanding of their heritage through our work in 30 schools, and we have helped 320 young people gain a recognised qualification by learning traditional skills.
 Over 4,000 people have attended our events, experiencing all that the Land of Oak & Iron has to offer.

 None of this would have been possible without our team of dedicated volunteers, who have contributed the equivalent of £500,000 worth of time to better manage, and tell the story of, our heritage.
 We’re excited to see how our volunteers led by the Land of Oak & Iron Trust further develops all that the area has to offer people living locally and those travelling to the area from afar in the future.

-The Partnership is led by Groundwork NE & Cumbria and is made up of a wide range of partners, committed to supporting delivery, until it comes to an end in 2020.
-The £3.4 million scheme has been made possible by a grant of £2.2 million from The National Lottery Heritage fund.
+The Landscape Partnership is hosted by Groundwork NE & Cumbria and is made up of a wide range of partners, committed to supporting delivery, until it comes to an end in 2020.
+The scheme has been supported by National Lottery players through a grant of £2.2 million from The National Lottery Heritage Fund.